jeremyckahn/dragon/README.md

 These go in the `options` Object as well.
 Separated from the above list for clarity.

-  * `onDragStart': A function.
+  * `onDragStart`: A function.
 Fires when dragging begins.
-  * `onDrag': A function.
+  * `onDrag`: A function.
 Fires for each tick of the drag.
-  * `onDragEnd': A function.
+  * `onDragEnd`: A function.
 Fires when dragging ends.

 ## Compatibility